location

 Archery:

 Here your child will get a once in a lifetime opportunity to learn target practice with a bow and arrow.
 Our highly qualified team will instruct your camper on the safety of this skill and teach them how to count points.
 At the end of the week, the points will be added up and three campers from each unit will get an arrow for first, second, and third place!
-This skill is only taught to and 5th grade and up.
+This skill is only taught to Pioneer campers and up.

 Swimming: